xraypy/XrayDB/doc/dbschema.rst

 ------------------------------

-The `KeskiRahkonen_Krause` table holds data for energy widths of the core electronic levels from :cite:author:`Keski_Krause`.
+The `KeskiRahkonen_Krause` table holds data for energy widths of the core electronic levels from :cite:`Keski_Krause`.
 Values are in eV, and each row represents an energy level for an element.

 .. index:: DB Table of Core Hole Widths